 What Is Affiliate Marketing?

-To generate sales, affiliate marketing brings merchants (advertisers) and affiliates (publishers) together.
+Affiliate marketing brings merchants (advertisers) and affiliates (publishers) together to generate sales.
 First, affiliates (bloggers, YouTubers, influencers, content creators, etc.) add links and banners to their content.
 Next, traffic flows from their links to a merchant’s site to convert sales.

 In 2016, I joined ShareASale as an affiliate marketer.
-I generate thousands in commissions annually through partnerships with Grammarly, Shift4Shop, Weebly, and many others.
-On the merchant/agency end, I help companies launch and grow on the platform.
+I generate thousands in commissions annually through partnerships with ProWritingAid, Shift4Shop, Weebly, etc. On the merchant/agency end, I help companies launch and grow on the platform.

 ShareASale is an award-winning affiliate network and software.
 Secondly, it brings thousands of affiliates and merchants together to form marketing and sales partnerships.

 ShareASale began operations in Chicago in 2000.
 Awin, another affiliate network, acquired it in 2017.

 Affiliates use ShareASale to find and partner with merchants, get affiliate links and creatives, monitor performance, and receive commission payments.

 Merchants use the software to manage their programs, implement tracking, view reports, recruit and communicate with affiliates, monitor fraud, ensure compliance, and process commissions.
 Finally, agencies can manage multiple merchant programs on the platform.